gabr42/MultiBuilder/README.md

 - Commands are executed in order.
 - When *ForceDir* is encountered, folders are created.
 Errors are ignored.
 Command value can contain [macros](#macro-expansion).
 - When *WorkDir* is encountered, internal variable is set to the command value.
 Command value can contain [macros](#macro-expansion).
-- When *Cmd* is encountered, the following steps are executed:
+- When *Execute* is encountered, the following steps are executed:
     - Macros in the setting are [expanded](#macro-expansion).
 Be careful to use double-quotes at appropriate places if a macro expansion can contain a space character.
     - Program is executed in the current *WorkDir* directory.
     - Program output is run through a [filter](#filtering).